Dover firebomb attack

-On 30 October 2022, a petrol bomb attack was perpetrated against a Border Force centre for processing migrants in Dover, Kent, England.
+On 30 October 2022, a petrol bomb attack was perpetrated against a Border Force centre for processing migrants in Dover, England.
 Two people suffered minor injuries.

-After the attack, the suspect, a 66-year-old man from High Wycombe, Buckinghamshire, drove to a nearby petrol station where he killed himself.
+The suspect – a 66-year-old man from High Wycombe in Buckinghamshire – killed himself after the attack.

 Attack

-Around 11:20 GMT on 30 October 2022, a man drove a white Seat Tarraco to the Border Force centre in Dover, Kent, and threw two or three petrol bombs at the complex.
+Around 11:20 GMT on 30 October 2022, a man drove a white Seat Tarraco to the Border Force centre in Dover, England, and threw two or three petrol bombs at the complex.
 One of the bombs failed to ignite.
 A witness stated that the attacker then drove to a petrol station and tied a noose around his neck and attached it to a metal pole before driving off, killing himself.

 Investigation

 Kent Police said that two or three devices had been thrown into a Home Office establishment and that investigations were ongoing.
 They were unable to confirm that the attacker had killed himself.

-An army bomb disposal unit was sent to the site of the attack and to the petrol station on Limekiln Road to examine a suspect vehicle, where another device was found and later made safe by the Explosive Ordnance Disposal Unit.
+An army bomb disposal unit was sent to the site of the attack and to the petrol station on Limekiln Street to examine a suspect vehicle, where another device was found and later made safe by the Explosive Ordnance Disposal Unit.

 Police said it was likely a hate attack, driven by a right-wing ideology, and was being investigated by counter-terrorism police.